entitybtw/mcsm_portable/assets/video/README.md

 └── ...
 ```

 Each episode contains PMP video files and PNG images that display the choices after the video ends.
-Choices are organized into numbered folders (e.g., `choices/1/`, `choices/2/`, etc.), each containing Lua scripts corresponding to specific player decisions.
+Choices are organized into numbered folders (e.g., `choices/1/`, `choices/2/`, etc.), each containing Lua scripts that represent different player decisions.

 ## How Choices Work